 Nerve problems hinder your daily lifestyle – FACT.
 Moreover, the pain associated with any kind of nerve conditions make it even harder to carry on.
 Sciatica is a common nerve condition that people complain about frequently.
 The sciatic nerve is the longest nerve in our body.
 It runs through our spine down to our feet divided in several branches.
 The area this nerve covers is big therefore, chances of being injured is also excessive.
 It has been observed in most of the cases that we injure this very sensitive sciatic nerve by our careless mistakes in daily life.
 Sometimes the sciatic nerve hurts because bad posture, sometimes we injure our back muscles by carrying a heavy object incorrectly.
 Even during sleep, we can injure the sciatic nerve and trigger the intolerable pain.
 The sciatic pain often associated with numbness or weakness in the backside of the leg and a tingling sensation down the foot.
 However, sciatica pain does not occur in both legs simultaneously.
 Sometimes one leg has that immense pain and the other leg has the numbness and tingling sensation.

 Depending on its severity, sciatica can be curable over time and proper exercise.
 It is important to remember that sciatica is not just any disease.
 It is a condition caused by some injury or trauma in the spine or muscles.
 Being highly sensitive, the sciatica nerve is easily irritated even by standing for long hours or sitting in single position for period’s time.
 The leg affected with sciatica pain also feels weakness and numbness that makes walking or standing almost impossible.
 If seeking medical assistance, the doctors only provide painkillers that reduce the pain slightly.
 Putting ice packs on the swelling and the around the area of the stabbing pain also helps to ease the discomfort.
 For permanent solutions you should of course seek help from a physiotherapist, acupuncturist or from a chiropractor.
 However, sciatica pain does not go away overnight.
 But, with patience and tolerance, and if you follow the instructions of your therapist, sciatica disappears with time.
 However, there are chances of recurrence as with most conditions.
 Therefore, it is always advised that you should continue to follow the exercising regime even after your recovery and try to lead a healthy lifestyle.
+I recently bought an inexpensive treatment program which worked wonders! you can read my review on it here.

 The Pain, Oh The Pain!